EMarc2023/Forecasting_with_GBM/README.md

 ```

 ### Step 3
-### Running the notebook
+### Running the Jupyter notebook
-To run the notebook, open "Forecasting-NYC-yellow-taxi.ipynb" on a Jupyter interface and run all cells.
+To run the Jupyter notebook, open "Forecasting-NYC-yellow-taxi.ipynb" on a Jupyter interface and run all cells.

-#### Running the prediction script (via Streamlit UI - see screenshot)
+### Running the prediction script (via Streamlit UI - see screenshot)
 Note: A screenshot of the Streamlit UI is available in the ```screenshot``` folder of this repository.

 #### Running the predict script via Streamlit online